 POOL & SPA INTERIORS

-Platinum Landscapes is a Pleasant Grove, UT pool design and installation contractor that can handle any kind of pool interior project.
-All concrete/gunite swimming pools & spas require the installation of an interior surface before the pool is filled with water.
+Platinum Landscapes is a Salt Lake City, UT pool design and installation contractor that can handle any kind of pool interior project.
+All concrete/gunite Salt Lake City swimming pools & spas we install require the installation of an interior surface before the pool is filled with water.